-The Audit Committee has the power to recommend to the Board of Directors the co-opting of external members, if specific expertise is required and not available within the current membership.
+The Audit and Risk Committee has the power to recommend to the Board of Directors the co-opting of additional external experts as members when appropriate.

-The Audit Committee has the power to require the attendance of any executive director, member of staff and/or external academic advisor of the Academic Committee at any of its meetings.
+The Audit and Risk Committee has the power to require the attendance of any executive director, member of staff and/or external academic advisor of the Academic Committee at any of its meetings.
+In addition, the Chair may invite other persons to attend an Audit Committee meeting and participate in discussions, on an ad hoc basis.

-The Company Secretary provides secretariat services to the Audit Committee.
+The Head of Governance and Company Secretary provides secretariat services to the Audit and Risk Committee.

-No business other than the appointment of a Chair shall be transacted at any meeting of the Audit Committee if the persons attending it do not constitute a quorum.
+No business other than the appointment of a Chair shall be transacted at any meeting of the Audit and Risk Committee if the persons attending it do not constitute a quorum.
 Two members must be present to constitute a quorum.